gchchung/TeloSearchLR/README.md

 python TeloSearchLR.py -f SRR7594465.fasta -k 4 -K 20 -t 1000 -m 1 -M 100 -n 6000 -e
 ```

-### 5. Testing to see if a specfic motif is repeated at read ends
+### 5. Testing to see if one specfic motif is repeated at read ends
 Suppose you sequence a novel organism (library: NOVEL_ORG.fasta) whose closest known relative has a telomeric motif of TTAGGG.
 You would like to quickly check if this novel organism also has TTAGGG telomeres.
 TeloSearchLR offers a "single-motif" mode that allows you to check only one motif to see if it is telomeric or not.

 |required       | description                                                         |